AmirPasalic/postgres-performance-test/README.md

     - [Lab4](Labs/Lab4.md)

 \
-In order to continue and run the project please read the Docs section above starting from [Introduction](Docs/Introduction.md) and the section for [Setup](Docs/Setup.md) and [CLI](Docs/CLI.md).
-After you have read these you can have a look at the Labs.
-The Labs serve as a example test run for this project.
+In order to continue and run the project please read the Docs section above starting from [Introduction](Docs/Introduction.md) and the sections for [Setup](Docs/Setup.md), [CLI](Docs/CLI.md) and [Performance tests](PerformanceTest.md).
+After you have read these you can have a look at the [Labs](Labs/README.md).
+The Labs serve as a example how to run the performance tests and view the results.